CodeMash-2023-Spring-Workshop/docs/05_Data.md

 - start.spring.io
   - If you were creating a new project from scratch
 - Existing Project
-  - Checkout branch (spring-data-jdbc-start)
+  - Checkout branch `spring-data-jdbc-start`
   - Spring Data JDBC
   - Database (H2)

-- Start with the previous code that used the `spring-boot-starter-jdbc`
-  - This is different from `spring-boot-starter-data-jdbc`
-  - this still includes h2 database
+The following dependencies were added to `pom.xml`:

 ```xml
 <dependencies>